usnistgov/oscal-xproc3/README.md

 *Process OSCAL (XML and JSON) easily on a platform-independent, open-source XML platform.*

-This repository serves as a platform for demonstration and development of capabilities in information and data processing in support of [OSCAL, the Open Security Controls and Assessment Language](#oscal), using community-standard [XProc 3.0](#xproc) technology.
+This repository serves as a platform for demonstration and development of capabilities in information and data processing in support of [OSCAL, the Open Security Controls and Assessment Language][oscal], using community-standard [XProc 3.0][xproc] technology.

 This may include either OSCAL applications, or applications built to be used in OSCAL development.
 See below and project (folder) readme files for more details.